8 Ways to Prepare Your Child for Standardized Tests

 3. Read with your child regularly.

 This is a good way to expand your child’s vocabulary.
 Read anything that interests your child, including comic books, magazines and cookbooks.
 Given that many state tests now emphasize nonfiction, you also may want encourage reading the newspaper.
 Ask questions about what you’ve just read together.
-That will give you insights into how much progress she’s making in reading comprehension.
+That will give you insights into how much progress she’s making in

 4. Practice filling in the bubbles.